envisioning/technology-graph/README.md

 # Technology Graph

-## An experiment to identify relationships between technologies.
+## An experiment in identifying relationships between technologies.